ElenaBadasen/tagged_notes/README.md

 # Tagged Notes

 Simple app to create and search tagged notes.
-Windows and Linux supported fully, MacOS doesn't support excluding tags.
+Windows and Linux supported fully, MacOS may not support excluding tags if the mouse doesn't have the right-click option.
 Uses Tauri, React and Typescript in Vite, also Bulma for design.

+# Releases

+Check out releases section for downloadable files.

 # Build